Thursday, 6 October 2011

 DSCN1182

 In the south from the top of Heirsnosi 1348 m, gives us this magnificent view of the Hurrungane mountain area.
-Hurrungane being the most alpine terrain we have in Norway, with most peaks raising well above 2000 m.
+Hurrungane being some of the most alpine terrain we have in Norway, with most peaks raising well above 2000 m.

-Wednesday, 5 October 2011
+Wednesday 5 October 2011

 Biking Heirsnosi 1348 m